-The Storemasta range of internal safety cabinets provides everyday safe storage for most classes of dangerous goods, including chemicals and flammable liquids.
+The Storemasta range of flammable liquid internal safety cabinets provides everyday safe storage for most classes of dangerous goods.
+Our dangerous goods storage cabinets can safely contain: chemicals/flammables, corrosives, toxic and dangerous flammable liquids.
 Standard features include fully adjustable shelves, smooth action, self-closing and self-latching doors, a patented and trouble-free sequential closing system, and much more.
-Quality of build is paramount in every one of our all-Australian manufacturing facilities, with the Storemasta range being an excellent example of a quality product that offers exceptional value for money.
+When it comes to manufacturing dangerous goods storage cabinets, quality of build is paramount.
+The Storemasta range of dangerous goods storage cabinets is an excellent example of a quality product that offers exceptional value for money.

 The importance of purchasing the best available workplace storage, containment and safety equipment for dangerous goods has to be a top priority.
-No hazard has more laws controlling it because no hazard can be as deadly.
+As far as manufacturing dangerous goods storage containers, the fact of the matter is hazardous substances storage containers are governed by more laws than any other product, because hazardous substances can be deadly.
 Those laws exist to protect life, property and the environment from poisoning, corrosion, chemical burns, suffocation, fire and explosion.

 There are more than 4880 potentially dangerous or hazardous substances on SafeWork Australia’s GHS Hazardous Chemical Information List.
 New chemicals are developed each year to improve industrial processes.
 Almost 300 new ones were added to the list during 2015.